sooda/elina/README.rst

 elina the extractor
 ===================

-A gpu register spec / memory format parser for a particular hobby project.
+A gpu register spec / memory format parser and processor for a particular hobby project.

 This small tool was conceived on a certain_ rainy Sunday, hence the name.